nlemoff/audio-transcriber/README.md

 3. If system audio recording isn't working:
    - Verify BlackHole is installed and configured
    - Check System Settings > Sound for proper device setup

+For optimal quality:
+- In Audio MIDI Setup, set all devices to the same sample rate (48000 Hz recommended)
+- Keep the Multi-Output Device as your system output even when not recording

 ## Package Contents